jwstadler/angular-jquery-dialog-service/README.md

 The service exposes the following methods for controlling the dialogs.

 ## open(id, config)
 The open method displays a dialog.

 `id`
-The `id` argument si just a unique name to identify this dialog when calling other methods on the service such as close and cancel.
+The `id` argument is just a unique name to identify this dialog when calling other methods on the service such as close and cancel.

 `config`
 The `config` argument is a javascript object that configures the dialog.
 It sets the template, the dialog's data, and the options for the dialog.